danielryang/macro_sentiment_trading/README.md

 **Macro Sentiment Trading Pipeline** is a systematic quantitative trading framework that processes global news sentiment and market data through sequential phases to generate algorithmic trading signals across 59 financial instruments.
 The system operates through the following phase-by-phase methodology:

-**Phase 1: Data Ingestion** - The system ingests news headlines from the GDELT (Global Database of Events, Language, and Tone) database via Google BigQuery, capturing global news events. **Note:** The GDELT API free tier is deprecated and non-functional; the system currently relies on cached BigQuery data.
+**Phase 1: Data Ingestion** - The system ingests news headlines from the GDELT (Global Database of Events, Language, and Tone) database via Google BigQuery, capturing global news events. **CRITICAL:** The GDELT API free tier is deprecated and completely non-functional; the system relies exclusively on Google BigQuery for GDELT data access.
 Simultaneously, market data is collected from Yahoo Finance for 59 financial instruments including major currency pairs, cryptocurrencies, equity indices, individual equities, commodities, and fixed income instruments.

 **Phase 2: Sentiment Analysis** - Each news headline undergoes tokenization and processing through the pre-trained FinBERT transformer model to generate sentiment scores ranging from -1 (negative) to +1 (positive).
 The process begins with text preprocessing: headlines are cleaned, normalized, and tokenized using the WordPiece tokenizer with a vocabulary size of 30,522 tokens.
 Each headline is converted to input IDs, attention masks, and token type IDs, then fed through the transformer's 12 attention layers (12 heads, 768 hidden dimensions, 3,072 intermediate dimensions).
 The model outputs contextualized embeddings that are passed through a classification head to generate sentiment scores.
 The sentiment analysis pipeline processes headlines in batches of 32, applying the FinBERT model to extract contextual sentiment information from financial news text with 95%+ accuracy on financial sentiment classification tasks.